 - Must display an interest and ability to work with youth effectively.

 - Good oral and written communication skills are also required.

 - Must be certified in Adolescent Community Reinforcement Approach (A-CRA) within 8 months following A-CRA training.

 - Requires basic computer skills and experience to include MS Word, MS Excel, Outlook and Adobe Acrobat.

 - Prefer experience with an electronic medical record (EMR).

 - Must have valid driver’s license and be insurable.

 - Satisfactory completion of Chestnut’s background checking process.

-This full-time position includes an excellent compensation and benefits package including health, dental, vision, life, and disability insurance, a retirement savings plan with company match, generous paid time off benefits, and more.
+This full-time position includes an excellent compensation and benefits package including health, dental, vision, life, and disability insurance, a retirement savings plan, generous paid time off benefits, and more.